-- 1.2.2 This standard is applicable to monitor assemblies designed to discharge and direct water spray and/or foam onto a fire.
+- 1.2.2.
+This standard applies to monitor assemblies designed to discharge and direct water spray and/or foam onto a fire.
 Monitors are most commonly operated by manual means but may also have the capability to operate remotely or automatically.
-In cases where metric sized monitor assemblies are to be examined for Approval, test criteria comparable to the United States equivalent size shall be used. - 1.2.3 Master stream nozzles are typically used in conjuction with monitors as a discharge device.
-Performance requirements for master stream nozzles are established in FM Approval Standard Class 5511. - 1.2.4 Requirements for the installation, use, inspection, service testing, and replacement for such monitor assemblies are detailed in the following National Fire Protection Association standards:
+In cases where metric sized monitor assemblies are to be examined for certification, test criteria comparable to the United States equivalent size shall be used. - 1.2.3.
+Master stream nozzles are typically used in conjuction with monitors as a discharge device.
+Performance requirements for master stream nozzles are established in FM 5511. - 1.2.4.
+Requirements for the installation, use, inspection, service testing, and replacement for such monitor assemblies are detailed in the following National Fire Protection Association standards: